Yuma recruiter seizes rare chance to attend Military Freefall School

 |0

-This work, Yuma recruiter seizes rare chance to attend Military Freefall School [Image 3 of 3], by Alun Thomas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Yuma recruiter seizes rare chance to attend Military Freefall School, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT